NIRD TS vs NIRD DL

-NIRD consists of two separate storage systems, namely Tiered Storage (NIRD TS) and Data Lake (NIRD DL).
+NIRD consists of two distinct storage systems, namely NIRD Data Peak (known internally as TS) and NIRD Data Lake (codenamed DL).

-NIRD TS has several tiers spanned by single filesystem and designed for performance and used mainly for active project data.
+NIRD Data Peak has several tiers spanned by single filesystem and designed for performance and used mainly for active project data.

-NIRD DL has a flat structure, designed mainly for less active data, sharing data across multiple projects, and interfacing with external storages.
+NIRD Data Lake has a flat structure, designed mainly for less active data, sharing data across multiple projects, and interfacing with external storages.

 Both are based on IBM Elastic Storage System.